rh0910/410Project/README.md

 @signs are the creation of the company called @sign, which allows their users to own a unique identity on their server.
 Think of it like an email address.
 Using an @sign will allow the users to communicate with each other through the @sign company servers while having absolute privacy.
 This means no sudden advertisements about something which you have been talking about in your friends chats.
+That being said, "communication" between @signs is not limited to just text chat or voice calls.
+These @signs are capable of being installed on IOT devices, which allows the devices to receive encrypted data. `IOT` stands for `Internet Of Things`, where a device is built using a combination of sensors that only serves to send and receive a certain form of data.
+Other than the listed parts mentioned before, there are a large variety of sensors available for anyone to purchase and start builing their own IOT device.
+Examples include how a hospital nurse can be paged about or a doctor receiving heart rate data from the patient etc, through an IOT device

 ......more on this later.....